mcdexio/mcb-crowdsale/README.md

 The releasing amount is based on current minted MCB token from `Minter` in MCDEX DAO.

 The beneficiary can claim their token every time when the new minted MCB tokens put in, according to the shares then owned.
-All beneficiaries are preset and cannot be modified.
+All beneficiaries are initialized in constructor and cannot be modified.

 ## install